latex3/tagging-project/documentation/wtpdf/small-example.md

 list.

-The first four keys in the document metadata declaration below set necessary document metadata, including language, PDF version and the ISO-standardized subset of PDF to which the document should comply.
+The first four keys in the document metadata declaration below set necessary document metadata, including main  document language, PDF version and the ISO-standardized subset(s) of PDF to which the document should comply with.
+The final `testphase`key is temporarily needed while the tagging support is still under development.

 ## Demonstration